Understanding and Setting Proper Pinion Angle

 Pinion Angles (SIngle Carden Driveshaft) – The pinion angle should be the opposite of the transmission (or transfer case) angle.
 If the transmission points down 5* degrees, the axle pinion should point up 5* degrees.
 And then, allow 1* to 2* for axle twist under acceleration, so a better angle at the pinion may be to point it up 4* degrees.

 Pinion Angle (Double Carden Driveshaft) – The pinion should point up towards the transmission (or transfer case) when using a double carden driveshaft.
-The pinion should be 1* to 2* lower then the driveshaft angle.
+The pinion should be 1* to 2* lower than the driveshaft angle.

 Also Check Out: